 Once you begin feeling the negative effects of workplace stress, you should speak to your employer or HR department.
 They should offer ways to help you alleviate needless stress on the job dependent on the cause of your stress.
 For example, you could request flexible working hours, ask for more decision-making duties to have more control over your own work, or request better communications from your employer and have them set clearer expectations.

 Under both California and federal employment laws, workers are protected from undue stress, harassment, negligence and unsafe working environments.
 So, yes you can sue your employer for workplace stress under certain circumstances.
-Generally, if the stress is due to ordinary workplace incidents such as a demanding supervisor, long hours, or difficult co-workers, stress claims fall under the workers’ compensation system.
+Generally, if the stress is due to ordinary workplace incidents such as a demanding supervisor, long hours, or difficult co-workers, you can bring a work-induced stress claim to the worker's compensation system.
 If, however, stress is due to unlawful harassment or discrimination, you may have a claim under state or federal law, such as the California Fair Employment and Housing Act.

 Additionally, if you are suffering from stress due to workplace bullying, you should first check your employer’s workplace bullying policy on the actions you can take to combat the issue internally.
 At times, however, workplace bullying can be unlawful when you are harassed due to a protected characteristic such as your age, race, disability, national origin, religion or gender.